 What’s On Her Mind?

 We may assume that Ethel is looking forward to a rather special evening in the company of rather special people.
-She may hope no-one asks after her dog.
+In the unlikely event that conversation lapsed she may have regaled the company with the antics of her dog, or the time she first switched on an electric light…..

 Ethel’s Story So Far

-We don’t have a lot of detail on the life of Ethel, but we may assume she might have enjoyed the one week “jolly” in 1929 when the United Associations of Great Britain and France met up in Cannes at Easter, a party of almost 100 taking the train, including the Lord Mayors and Mayoresses of York, Cardiff, Manchester and Norwich and the Warner Allens.
+Whilst we don’t have a lot of detail on the life of Ethel, family members describe her as being very engaging, a great raconteur, who would remember the first electric light that she switched on.
+We may assume she might have enjoyed the one week “jolly” in 1929 when the United Associations of Great Britain and France met up in Cannes at Easter, a party of almost 100 taking the train, including the Lord Mayors and Mayoresses of York, Cardiff, Manchester and Norwich and the Warner Allens.

 Thanks to the conditioned reflexes of the dog Dan, we do have one anecdote that gives us one hint as to the life she liked to lead.
 A letter to The Times in September of 1932 explains: